 ARTISTS: Gideon Bok, Oona Brangam-Snell, Henri Paul Broyard, Anne Buckwalter, Merik Goma, and Lori Nix/Kathleen Gerber

 Sympathy for the translator, 2022

-Worked with curator Daisy Desrosiers, Director and Chief Curator of the Gund Gallery, to realize Sympathy for the translator, an exhibition investigating the politics of translation.
-The exhibition brings together an array of practices that touch upon language making, memory, and notions of intimacy, as well as issues of visibility.
-Institute of Contemporary Art at MECA&D.
+An exhibition investigating the politics of translation.
+Sympathy for the translator brings together an array of practices that touch upon language making, memory, and notions of intimacy, as well as issues of visibility.
+Worked with curator Daisy Desrosiers, Director and Chief Curator of the Gund Gallery, to realize exhibition at the Institute of Contemporary Art at MECA&D.

 ARTISTS: Jesse Chun, Marie-Michelle Deschamps, Renée Green, Bouchra Khalili, Christine Sun Kim, Tony Lewis, Kathleen Ritter, Caroline Monnet, Cherrie Yu

 Highlights the work of four artists who navigate realms between abstraction and figuration to tease out the disquiet and enchantment found in wild spaces, the magic of transformation, the tendency to see meaningful imagery in ambiguous forms, and the agency of natural places as vibrant actors in our collective imagination.
 Institute of Contemporary Art at MECA&D.